-347. ADVANCED CARDIOVASCULAR PHYSIOLOGY 4

-Prerequisite: BIOL 302.
+347. ADVANCED CARDIOVASCULAR PHYSIOLOGY......4 Prerequisite: BIOL 302.
 This course will introduce students to advanced physiology of the human cardiovascular system both at rest and during exercise.
 Topics covered will include the anatomy and physiology of the heart, blood physiology, the physics of blood flow, pressure, and cardiac output, as well as the response of the circulatory system to static and dynamic exercise.
 Students will also learn basic electrocardiograph (ECG) interpretation.

-348. EXERCISE FOR SPECIAL POPULATIONS 4

-Prerequisites: BIOL 301 and 302.
+348. EXERCISE FOR SPECIAL POPULATIONS......4 Prerequisites: BIOL 301 and 302 or permission of instructor.
 This course is designed to introduce students to the world of exercise/recreational therapy, adapted physical activity, leisure, and sports for special populations.
 Students will gain an overview of the various sports, recreational and physical activities available in kinesiology settings.
 Students will be introduced to the basic theoretical and practical knowledge for adapting activities and equipment appropriately to meet the unique needs of a variety of special populations.
-Principles, guidelines and strategies for motor skill and activity instruction will be learned through hands-on participation, class discussions and individual/group project.
+Principles, quidelines and strategies for motor skill and activity instruction will be learned through hands-on participation, class discussions and individual/group project.
 Practical considerations for conducting physical activity/motor skills programs for individuals of all ages with disabilities will also be included.

-352. KINESIOLOGY RESEARCH METHODS 4

-Introduction to the research process including formulating research questions, research methods, general statistical, evaluation, presentation, and research ethics.
+This course satisfies the Community component of Trek.
+352. KINESIOLOGY RESEARCH METHODS......4 Introduction to the research process including formulating research questions, research methods, general statistical, evaluation, presentation, and research ethics.
 PSY 304 recommended but not required.

-400. KINESIOLOGY INTERNSHIP 4

-Prerequisite: junior standing.
+400. KINESIOLOGY INTERNSHIP......1-4 Prerequisite: junior standing.
 Practicum experience consistent with the career objectives of the student.
 Forty hours per credit hour of competency-based work in an environment relevant to the student's chosen career.

-402. SENIOR SEMINAR 3

 Prerequisite: senior status or permission of instructor.
 Capstone experience integrating the core learned in major level courses through readings, class discussions and projects.
 Additionally, skill application occurs by completing 75 hours of competency-based work in an environment relevant to the discipline and reflecting upon this experience in light of their knowledge and skill development.
+This course satisfies the Career component of Trek.
 491-4.
-KINESIOLOGY INDEPENDENT STUDY l·
+KINESIOLOGY INDEPENDENT STUDY......1-4 Prerequisite: 20 credit hours of Kinesiology and department approval.
+Research on a selected topic related to kinesiology.
+Each candidate must submit a written proposal for departmental approval in advance of his/her intention to register for this type of study.
+The results of the research will be presented orally at the Centenary College Student Research Forum.